-For a cold start the velocity field is initialised to zero.
-Specify a type 2 data file containing the bathymetry.
+For a cold start the velocity field is initialized to zero, while the initial water level is prescribed by the user.

-The curvilinear grid description requires 2 files:
+The curvilinear grid description requires two files:

 - a type 2 data file containing bathymetry information enter this file name under the 'Bathymetry' field - a type 2 data file containing grid information enter this file name under the 'Grid' field example a number of scenarios are to be simulated, all based on the same (hot start) initial conditions.